 Have you ever reached into a forgotten bag of potatoes and found them sprouting, with several “eyes” or buds on each one?
-Although you can cut these eyes away and safely eat the potatoes, I wondered if you could let them continue to grow instead.
+Although you can cut these eyes away and safely eat the tubers, you also have the option to let it continue to grow instead.

 So, can you plant a potato that has sprouted?
-Yes, you can plant a potato that has sprouted.
-With the proper care, it will grow into a full-fledged potato plant and produce many potatoes.
-There are also ways to improve the potato plant’s chance of survival and increase your yield.
+You can plant a sprouted potato to grow a whole new plant (or cut the potato into pieces to get more than one plant!).
+With proper care, your potato plant will produce many tubers this season.
+There are also ways to improve your potato plant’s chance of survival and increase your yield at harvest.

-Let’s start off with why potatoes sprout in the first place.
 Then, we’ll get into how to plant sprouted potatoes and how to care for the plants as they grow.
-We’ll also talk about how to harvest and store potatoes from your plant, along with potential problems and how to avoid them.
+We’ll also talk about how to harvest and store potatoes from your plant, along with a few potential problems and how to avoid them.